acos-server/acos-pointandclick/README.md

 # Point-and-click exercises

-This content type for Acos server is especially designed for language learning.
+This content type for the Acos server is especially designed for language learning.

-To create your own exercises, copy the following files from the Point-and-click-english example content package:
+To create your own exercises (in a new content package), copy the following files from the `pointandclick-english` example content package:
-* package.json (as is)
+* package.json (modify the name and description fields)
 * index.coffee (edit metadata, leave everything else untouched)

 Any XML files in the `exercises` directory of the content package are recognized as exercises.